Edited: April 6, 2026

 Should You Repair or Replace the Outlet?

-This is one of the most common questions we get—and the answer depends on what’s going on behind the wall.
+This is one of the most common questions we get.
+And the answer is, it depends on what’s going on behind the wall.
 When you call Mainstream, we always start with a full inspection to understand the cause, not just the symptom.

 Repair Might Be Enough If: